bigladder/erin/README.md

 NOTE: to install Taskfile, please follow the instructions on the website above.

+The taskfile uses .env files to set absolute paths to the executables depending on how you plan to build/use ERIN and what operating system you're on.
+A template file called `example.env` appears in this directory.
+Simply copy that file to `.env.debug` and `.env.release` and then set the appropriate paths inside of those files to correspond to the executable locations for the given environment.
+For example, on Mac OS, for release, we might set `ERIN=/Users/user/projects/erin/build/bin/erin`.

+You can then switch your environment using the following:

+`ENV=release task show-env`

+OR (on Windows):

+`task show-env ENV=release`

 ## Clang Format

 This project uses [Clang Format](https://clang.llvm.org/docs/ClangFormat.html).